 Protected Group Positive Impact/ Benefit Negative Impact/ Disadvantage Explanation - State how

-Age Children 0-16 \checkmark Policy contains several references to the protection of minors
+Age Children 0-16 Policy contains several references to the protection of minors

 Young People 17-25 Protection of minors has, in some sections

 Ages 26-59 of the policy, been extended to apply to

 Older People 60+ protection of vulnerable adults

 Disability Blind/Partially Sighted Any sectioning of a premise to prevent

 Include Deaf/Hearing Impaired children entering an area will be considered

-disabled people and/or Wheelchair user/mobility difficulties 1 alongside access requirements.
+disabled people and/or carers Wheelchair user/mobility difficulties 1 alongside access requirements.

-Me Learning Difficulties
+Learning Difficulties

 Mental Health Difficulties \checkmark

 Gender Men Neutral impact

 Women

 Transgender

-impac Marria Pregnancy & Maternity impact
+Pregnancy & Maternity impact

 Marriage & Civil Partnership

 Race White Neutral impact

 Asian

 Black

 Mixed Dual Heritage

-Religion/Belief Buddhist Any objections and concerns made by

-Christian religious groups will be assessed on their

-Hindu \checkmark merits in conjunction with criteria laid down by the gambling Act 2005 and statutory

-Jewish guidance on the interpretation of the
+Religion/Belief Buddhist $\overline{\mathbf{v}}$ Any objections and concerns made by Christian religious groups will be assessed on their Hindu \checkmark merits in conjunction with criteria laid down by the gambling Act 2005 and statutory Jewish guidance on the interpretation of the Muslim legislation.
+Sikh Other - please specify Sexual Orientation Lesbian Gay men Heterosexual Bi-sexual Neutral impact Other (optional) Use to define Impact on any groups specific to this Strategy, Policy or Function not listed above.
+N/A N/A N/A or

-Muslim legislation.

-Sikh

-Other - please specify \checkmark

-Sexual Lesbian Neutral impact

-Orientation Gay men

-Heterosexual

-Bi-sexual

-Other Use to define Impact on

-(optional) any groups specific to

-this Strategy, Policy or N/A N/A N/A

-Function not listed

-above.